ac110718/Learning/Recommendation_Systems/recommendation_systems.md

 Algorithms that favor new items use time-decay algorithms (that have the time in the denominator to calculate a score), along with a "gravity" exponent to weight the penalty for old content.. and normal score features in the numerator.

 Timing / frequency / spread of events can have significant semantic meaning.
 Ex: if clicks are done within a short period of time, they might not mean as much as if clicks are registered over several days.

+Score is determined by weighting X # event(n) added together.
+Some weights can potentially be negative.
+Organize the data in rows so that it can be multiplied by a weight to calculate the score (via the dot product)

+Inverse frequency factors into equation because interactions with less popular items provide more information about the user than interactions with popular items. (term-frequency, or user specific frequency / document-frequency, or collection frequency).